-- establishing appropriate corporate social responsibility policies and programs for Crown; - monitoring and reviewing the operation and effectiveness of Crown's corporate social responsibility policies and programs; - promoting and supporting continuous improvement in Crown's corporate social responsibility performance; - encouraging and monitoring the establishment and maintenance of relationships with key stakeholders including non-government organisations, sporting and cultural organisations and other community groups; and - encouraging and promoting awareness of corporate social responsibility related issues at Crown among Crown's staff and other stakeholders.
+- establishing appropriate CSR policies and programs for Crown; - monitoring and reviewing the operation and effectiveness of Crown's CSR policies and programs; - promoting and supporting continuous improvement in Crown's CSR performance; - encouraging and monitoring the establishment and maintenance of relationships with key stakeholders including non-government organisations, sporting and cultural organisations and other community groups; and - encouraging and promoting awareness of CSR related issues at Crown among Crown's staff and other stakeholders.

-The Committee oversaw the development and publication of Crown's Corporate Social Responsibility Report.
+The Committee oversees the development and publication of Crown's Corporate Social Responsibility Report.
 The Corporate Social Responsibility Report brings together the elements of Crown's CSR activities and programs and identifies and addresses all material economic, environmental and social sustainability risks and Crown's processes for managing them.